Alcohol Rehab: Outpatient Programs

 Other studies show that 50% to 70% of people who attended an IOP were abstinent from alcohol during follow-ups.12 Another review of numerous research studies show that overall, outpatient treatment was just as effective as inpatient treatment for the majority of participants.12

-How to Find Outpatient Alcohol Rehab Near Me
+How to Find Outpatient Treatment for Alcohol Addiction Near Me

 If you’re ready to take the next step and start treatment, we can help.
 American Addiction Centers (AAC) is a nationwide provider of addiction treatment facilities.
 We offer a complete continuum of care starting with detox and continuing through aftercare that is uniquely tailored to meet every patient’s specific needs; we know there’s no one-size-fits-all approach to treatment.